 Sixes are best known for being persistent and hard-working.
-They tend to treat relationships the same way, as they are loyal and steadfast to the friends, families, and workplaces that they belong to.
+They tend to treat relationships the same way, as they are loyal and steadfast to their friends, families, and workplaces.
 They tend to stick with a project through to the end.

 However, sixes have downsides as well.
 They can plan for the worst and have over-anxious feelings about doomsday scenarios that all go wrong around them.
 Because of their tendency for loyalty, they sometimes take it to a fault and hang on to relationships far longer than they should.

 Enneagram Stance Three: The Withdrawn Stance

 Finally, types four, five, and nine fall into the withdrawn category.

 The Withdrawing Enneagram Stance best pursues goals and desires when they have the chance to be by themselves and away from others.

 This behavior gives them a chance to think and plan in peace.
 Here are some of the withdrawn stance’s positive tendencies:

 Conversely, the withdrawn stance can sometimes struggle with connecting with others and social relationships.
 They may want others to notice them but are too reluctant and unengaged.
 Their need to withdraw can result in them becoming too self-reliant and not involved enough in their relationships.

 Individualists tend to be more quiet, withdrawn, and private.
 This is not to say that they don’t enjoy social relationships or close family bonds.
 Instead, they are at their best when given space to examine themselves and their minds thoughtfully.
 They generally do an excellent job of seeing themselves for who they are and being honest with themselves.